 Home Energy Assistance Program

-The Home Energy Assistance Program (HEAP) is a federally funded program designed to help eligible Ohioans stay warm during the winter months.
+The Home Energy Assistance Program (HEAP) is a federally funded program designed to help eligible Ohioans in need of assistance from July 1st - September 30th.

 - proof of income